 Good evening folks.
 Thank you for tuning into KasimsWeatherWatcher’s latest Long Range Speculation for across the pond (USA).
 This is going to be a lengthy update, so grab a cuppa and take a seat whilst we look at some Significant drivers towards the upcoming “Festive Season” for the US.
 Trying to predict even up to a week ahead, is challenging for the even most experienced forecaster.
 So, as you can imagine, months ahead is practically impossible.
 As I say “forecasting long range is like guesstimating the 1000th word in Chinese whispers”.
 Anyway, this seasonal update will go into some detail viewing the El nino Southern Oscillation, Quasi - biennial Oscillation, CFS, Winter Weather 2014 Models, etc, and try and see how things may shape up for the US.
 Last Season, the US Forecast here at KasimsWeatherWatcher was highly successful especially in the East (unlike the disaster UK).
 The El Nino pattern across the US held strong into late March 2014.
 But I suppose, the main question is, will the El Nino hold on?
 Read on to find out more to see whether the Polar Vortex will be delivering this Winter, it does look like the cold wave will be ever – evident.

-A Weak Modoki and weak El Nino is foretasted through December, January and February and into 2015.
+A Weak Modoki and weak El Nino is foretasted through this Winter, December, January and February and into 2015.
 Due to the MJO in warmer weather teritory than usual, this may have the effect of feeding a moderate El Nino.
 There is a small chance of a very strong Modoki and normal El Nino during Autumn 2014.
 Throughout early this year the El Nino (little boy/ Christ child in Spanish), was weak.
 An El Nino is basically just a pool of warmer waters from Peru Coast into the Pacific.
 Now, as we’ve head through the year, a cold anomaly South of the El Nino area has developed.
 Will this push North, and Decay the El Nino away?
 Well, current forecasts suggests that this will happen but at a very slow rate.
 As you can see from the Chart below, the chance of a Moderate ELNino increases through 2014 and into 2015.
 This doesn’t mean we’ll see a Neutral ENSO, it more means that we’ll see a continued El Nino.
 This perhaps means, that the El Nino NorthEaster’ pattern experienced last time round will be just as extensive.
 Although, the El Nino is expected to become weaker as we head into 2014 – 2015, I don’t think what happens in the year after this year will have implications on the winter forecast that will have too much circumstances for the Season we’re looking at Today.
-We may, again, see some more Severe Snow Storms for the North during Winter 2014, especially early on in the Season in the NE as the PV (Polar Vortex), pushes South.
+We may, again, see some more Severe Snow Storms for the North during Winter 2014-15, especially early on in the Season in the NE as the PV (Polar Vortex), pushes South.

 QBO Guidance; Canada less intense?.